anjaniksharma/wayfair_solution/ReadMe.md

 ## Environment variables

 When you create an inference server, you can control some of Gunicorn's options via environment variables.
-These can be supplied as part of the CreateModel API call.

     Parameter                Environment Variable              Default Value
     ---------                --------------------              -------------